MAlexGG/Enfiladissa/README.md

 ***
 ## General Info

 This is a product catalogue with payment gateway (stripe consume with API) and chat (whatsapp consume with API) made with HTML5, CSS3 and javascript vanilla.
-I made de UX/UI design in Figma both desktop and mobile.
+I made the UX/UI design in Figma both desktop and mobile.
 It's responsive.

 ### UI Design
 ![X - HOME](https://user-images.githubusercontent.com/73828751/139686605-a60811dc-deed-4832-9840-84e47031b030.jpg)